 The objective of the clearing house is to serve as a repository for information on insurance and risk transfer that facilitates the efforts of Parties to develop and implement comprehensive risk management strategies.
-In order to have a catalytic effect in addressing loss and damage, this information needs to be demand driven and based on and linked to comprehensive risk management needs, incl. processes of risk reduction and adaptation strategies at regional and national levels.
+In order to have a catalytic effect in addressing loss and damage, this information needs to be demand driven and based on and linked to comprehensive risk management needs, incl. processes of risk reduction and adaptation strategies at regional and national levels.5 http://unfccc.int/files/adaptation/groups committees/loss and damage executive committee/application/pdf/roadmap_clearing houserisktransfer_draft_21_apr.pdf, p 2

-The initial two-year work plan prominently features the issues of comprehensive risk management and http://unfccc.int/files/adaptation/groups committees/loss and damage executive committee/application/pdf/roa dmap\clearing houserisktransfer\draft\21\apr.pdf, p 2

-&lt;sup>1 UNFCCC.
-Conference of the Parties, Art.
-49, FCCC/CP/2015/L.9/Rev.1
+1 UNFCCC.
+Conference of the Parties, para.
+48, FCCC/CP/2015/10/Add.1.

-&lt;sup>2 Executive Committee of Warsaw International Mechanism on Loss and Damage: "Draft roadmap for establishing a clearing house on risk transfer",
+2 Executive Committee of Warsaw International Mechanism on Loss and Damage: "Draft roadmap for establishing a clearing house on risk transfer",